partha0908155/todolist/README.md

 # todolist
 Todo List For Listed Interview question

+In the terminal use the command
+(composer dump-autoload)
-In the terminal use the command composer install for vendor files installation php artisan migrate for migration of tables or i attach the sql files in root folder todolist.sql php artisan serve for run the application
+for vendor files installation
+(php artisan migrate) for migration of tables or i attach the sql files in root folder todolist.sql (php artisan serve) for run the application

 In this application a task creation input filled is there where you can create the task and delete the task and mark as completed.